 Op-Ed: What Are Media Outlets Really Doing When They Ask About Joe Biden and Dementia?

-After a provocative media request, writer and dementia care expert Christy Turner asks: How does the media-driven narrative about President Joe Biden and cognitive decline affect folks who are concerned about their own cognitive health?
+After a provocative media request in 2021, writer and dementia care expert Christy Turner asked: How does the media-driven narrative about President Joe Biden and cognitive decline affect folks who are concerned about their own cognitive health?

 “Hi Christy, it’s Tori at [media outlet]/interview request.”* The email continued: